chrisnoonan98675/site/xl-release/how-to/using-the-release-overview.markdown

 To order the release overview, click **Order by** and select:

-* **Risk** to show the releases with the highest risk level at the top
+* **Risk** to show the releases with the highest risk level at the top **Note:** The sorting is done based on risk calculation, displaying the release with the maximum risk score at the top.
+If multiple releases have the same maximum risk score, a second sorting rule is applied calculating the total risk sum for each release.
 * **Start date** to show the releases with earliest start date on top
 * **End date** to show the release with latest end date on top